sorry-app/status-bar/README.md

 You can append the release command with patch, minor or major depending on the version number increment you wish to make.

-#### Deploy the latest version. - `grunt s3`
+#### Deploy the latest version. - `grunt publish`
 We use AWS S3 to host the assets on code.sorryapp.com.
-Running this command will push the latest build to S3 into the directory /sorry-announcer/<% version number%>/sorry-accouner.js
+Running this command will push the latest build to S3, creating various copies in the `/x.x.latest.js` names, and clear all the appropriate CloudFront distributions.

 #### Watch - `grunt watch`
 This is a convenience method for watching all the core HTML, CSS and JS assets in the project, rebuilding if they change.